Afiru21/Development/README.md

 ## Alternative design options
 The alternative design option I come up for the website  is having a more minimalist design,which means  relying  mostly on large images and very short phrases and text.

+I used Figma  to help me create these alternative visual mockup designs for the website  pages.

 home page